alex-dixon/alex-dixon/README.md

 - 👋 Hi, I’m @alex-dixon
-- 👀 I’m interested in programming languages, type systems, compilers, static analysis, state machines, declarative programming, and other stuff.
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning how to make an interactive code editor for TypeScript.
+- 🌱 I’m currently learning work life imbalance.
-- 💞️ I’m looking to collaborate on better, faster and more developer friendly tooling for TypeScript, distributed systems, and software development.
+- 💞️ I’m looking to collaborate on sane software development.
 - 📫 How to reach me: Twitter @a_dixon

 <!---